l4ndl0s1/Smart-Rainbow-7.0-System-/README.md

    - Converts ESP32 control signals into motor movement.
    - Ensures smooth and efficient operation.
 4. **Freezer Box Integration**:
-   - The sculpture rotates inside a transparent freezer box, symbolizing the fragile and frozen state of climate awareness.
+   - The sculpture rotates inside a freezer box, symbolizing the fragile and frozen state of climate awareness.

 ---